welcoming members from all backgrounds

 What is mentoring?

 Mentoring is essentially about helping people to develop more effectively.
-It is a relationship designed to build confidence and support the mentee so they are able to take control of their own development and work.
+It is a relationship designed to build mentee confidence to empower you to proactively shape your scientific voice and develop as an individual.
 A mentor may share with a mentee information about his or her own career path, as well as provide guidance, motivation, emotional support, and role modelling.
 A mentor may help with exploring careers, setting goals, developing contacts, and identifying resources.
 Mentoring is not the same as training, teaching or coaching.

 How do I work with a mentor?